PeterHinge/cfd_data_science_deployment/README.md

 Cookiecutter, FastAPI, Docker blueprint for Data Science Deployment
 ==============================

 Disclaimer: I didn't make this blueprint from scratch - I simply combined some of my favorite frameworks for DS model deployment.
 1) Cookiecutter for project structure.
 2) FastAPI for deploying model/program as a RESTful webservise.
-3) Docker for the possibility of having the model/program containerized.
+3) Docker for having the model/program containerized.

 Project Organization
 ------------